tetsuo13/TeamsStatusPub/README.md

     value_template: "{{ value_json.AVAILABILITY_KEY_NAME }}"
 ```

-Set up an [automation](https://www.home-assistant.io/docs/automation/) to toggle a light based on the binary sensor:
+With that binary sensor in place there are all sorts of [automations](https://www.home-assistant.io/docs/automation/) that can be created.
+One example is to toggle a light:

 ```yaml
 automation: